shabeer-syed/acesinehrs/index.md

 ---

 This library stores ACE indicators and algorithms accompanying the paper published in Lancet Digital Health [*"Identifying adverse childhood experiences with electronic health records of linked mothers and children in England: a multistage development and validation study, (2022).
 Shabeer Syed, Arturo Gonzalez-Izquierd, Janice Allister, Gene Feder, Leah Li, Ruth Gilbert."*](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext).

-{: .notice--info}
+**Users must cite the www.ACEsinEHRs.com library and the accompanying [Lancet Digital Health publication](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext) in all research outputs, presentations and reports.**

-Users must cite the www.ACEsinEHRs.com library and the accompanying [Lancet Digital Health publication](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext) in all research outputs, presentations and reports.
 The information is not intended for clinical use.
 No data is stored in this library.
 {: .notice--danger}

 <span style="color:white"> Dr Shabeer Syed, Clinical Psychologist & Senior Research Associate </span>